(Visited 4,620 times, 1 visits today)

 OneEleven has on-site leasing, maintenance and management staff and 24-hour door staff.

 There are 445 on-site garage parking spaces in two below-grade levels and the 4th through 14th floors.

 OneEleven was planned to achieve LEED Silver certification by the U.S. Green Building Council.

-OneEleven has a very attractive location fronting the Chicago River at the north edge of the Loop.
+OneEleven has a very attractive location at the north edge of the Loop, fronting the Chicago River.

 Shopping.
-Grocery shopping is one of the location’s weak points.
+Grocery shopping is not a strong point for OneEleven.
 The nearest full-service grocery, City Target, is a half-dozen blocks away and the grocery department is on the second floor.
-Mariano’s is nearly a mile to the east, about the same distance as the nearest Jewel or Dominick’s.
+Mariano’s is nearly a mile to the east, about the same distance as the nearest Jewel.
 The farmers market at Daley Plaza is a seasonal favorite.

 Dining, nightlife.
 There are abundant options in the Loop, but many cater heavily to hotel guests, office workers and tourists.

 Parks, recreation.
 The expanding Chicago Riverwalk is just across the street from OneEleven, but proximity to parks and outdoor recreational activities is not one of the building’s strengths.

 Cultural attractions.
 OneEleven is near many of Chicago’s top cultural attractions.
 The Loop’s theatre district is just south of the property.
 The Art Institute, Lyric Opera and Chicago Symphony are a few minutes away.

 Transportation.
 Public transportation is excellent.
 The CTA El stop at State and Lake is near the property and serves 5 different routes, including Orange Line access to Midway Airport.
 The nearby Pedway enables all-weather access to the Red Line and the Blue Line to O’Hare Airport.
 CTA bus routes in the area provide citywide connections.

 Many residents will consider cabs their preferred form of public transportation, and taxi service is near-instantaneous at the property’s front door.
 A zipcar car-sharing location is on-site.